housing

 • Armistice Day

-After four terrible years, fighting in the First World War finally ended with the signing of an armistice between Germany and the Allies on 11 November 1918.
+After four terrible years, the First World War finally came to a close with the signing of an armistice between Germany and the Allied Powers on 11 November 1918.
 New Zealanders celebrated enthusiastically, despite having recently celebrated the surrenders of the three other Central Powers and the premature news of an armistice with Germany.

 Read the full article

-• Page 7 - New Zealand in 1918Some facts and stats about New Zealand in the year the First World War
+• Page 7 - New Zealand in 1918Some facts and stats about New Zealand in the year of the First World War